 This is the Microbotlabs “MeArm DIY Robot Arm Kit With MeCon Pro Motion Control Software and Arduino Source Code” that you can get on Amazon MeArm DIY Robot Arm Kit With MeCon Pro Motion Control Software and Arduino Source Code.
 The kit quality is a little low (especially the servos) and the instructions and support seem lacking; but I was able to put it together and it was still a lot of fun and pretty cool.
 Once I built the claw, I connected it to my Arduino and tried running the application Microbotlabs include to control the claw from your computer (MeCon).

 With everything working, I toyed around with the application for a bit.
-What I thought was really cool was the idea of “recording” servo positions and playing them back so that the robot could record and playback motions.
+The idea of “recording” servo positions and playing them back so that the robot could record and playback motions seemed like a fun way to interact with the arm.
 Below is a screenshot of the application, where you can see the controls.
 There’s the ability to move the base and each of the 3 servos controlling various parts of the arm, and the on the right there is a list of “coordinates”.
 These are servo positions, and you can use the application to record a list of these “coordinates” and play them back so that the robotic claw can perform a specified movement (and presumably so you can generate code from it that you can maybe add in your project).

 Anyway, here is a video of the finished product with interpolation.
 It is much easier to put together complex motions and the smooth movement allows much more gentle motions making it easier to pick up and set down objects consistently and repeatedly.
 Here, I recorded movement for the claw that loops and you can see the claw can repeatedly put down and pick up the VGA/DVI adapter again after finishing the animation without knocking over the adapter- the animation also was easy to record.